siddthota/GitHubSearch/README.md

 <h3>Milestones Achieved </h3>
 <div>#1.
 Going to Build Tabbed Grids, that displays various data Objects in the Search Page.
 Each tab makes different service call and displays data in tabular grid.</div>
 <div>2.
-Handling the $scope.$watch logic to make sure I don't make duplicate and unnecessary calls.</div>
+Handling the $scope.$watch method to make sure I don't make duplicate and unnecessary calls.</div>

 <br />